-With the FS about to be completed, it would suggest that the application for the Mining Licence could be submitted later on this year with a good chance of it being awarded in early 2021.
-This Mining Licence application process is a well-worn path in Morocco and the company's Manager Logistics and Operations, Lahcen Alloubane, looked after the process for Moroccan based tin developer Kasbah Resources.
+With the FS completed, the application for the Mining Licence could be submitted later on this year with a good chance of it being awarded in early 2021.
+This Mining Licence application process is a well-worn path in Morocco and the company's Manager Logistics and Operations, Lahcen Alloubane, looked after the process for Moroccan tin developer Kasbah Resources.
 With the Mining Licence in place, mobilisation could begin in early 2021.
 The build process is slightly less than two years and so Khemisset could realistically be in production as early as 2022, with full production targeted for the end of 2023.

 A key component of the Mining Licence application is the Environmental and Social Impact Assessment (ESIA) which is being completed in partnership with Moroccan-based Phénixa, a company which has been involved in all the environmental and social studies carried out at Khemisset.
 Already all the baseline studies have been completed and the other areas are currently being built up.
 To complete, the EISA needs stakeholder engagement, which takes something like 30-60 days and is planned to begin after COVID-19 lockdown in Morocco ends.
-With the stakeholder engagement completed in June and July, there looks to be a clear pathway to completing the EISA by September 2020.
+With the stakeholder engagement completed in June and July, there looks to be a clear pathway to delivering the EISA by the end of 2020.